July 25, 2023

 AEP Recognized as One of America's Best Employers for Women

-COLUMBUS, Ohio, July 26, 2022 – American Electric Power (Nasdaq: AEP) was included in Forbes magazine’s America’s Best Employers for Women 2022 list for the third consecutive year.
+COLUMBUS, Ohio, July 25, 2023 - American Electric Power was named in Forbes magazine’s America’s Best Employers for Women 2023 list for the fourth year in a row.

-The list was compiled based on an independent survey of 50,000 U.S. employees, including 30,000 women, working for companies with at least 1,000 employees.
-Participants were asked to rate their employer based on working conditions, salary and wage, diversity and likelihood to recommend their employer to others.
-These responses were then reviewed for potential gender gaps, which were then reflected in the company’s score.
-Female respondents were then asked to rate their organization based on parental leave, family support, discrimination and pay equity.
-Respondents were also asked to rank their employer based on the share of women in executive roles and nominate other companies based on their diversity efforts.
-The 400 companies that received the highest total scores were named to the list.
+Forbes partnered with Statista to compile the list based on an independent survey from a sample of more than 60,000 employees, including more than 40,000 women, in the United States working for companies that employ at least 1,000 people.
+The participants were asked to rate their employer based on criteria such as working conditions, diversity, salary and wage, and the likelihood of recommending their employer to others.
+Female respondents were asked to rate their employers regarding parental leave, family support, discrimination and pay equity.
+Respondents were also given the opportunity to recommend other employers based on their diversity efforts, as well as rank their own employer based on the share of women in executive roles.
+The list consists of 400 companies that received the highest total score.

 Other News Releases